exonum/exonum-time/TUTORIAL.md

 ## The Problem

-Implementing the business logic of practical solutions requires that one should be able to navigate the calendar time.
+Implementing the business logic of practical solutions requires that one should be able to access the calendar time.
 Said time should meet the following criteria:

 * **Reliability**.
 The time value must be tolerant to the malicious behavior of Byzantine nodes and  external attacks.

 * **Determinateness**.
-The time must be the same on all nodes to ensure that transactions are executed in a deterministic manner.
+ The time must be the same on all the nodes to ensure that transactions are executed in a deterministic manner.
 This means that the time should be written in the Exonum blockchain storage.
-Thus, the "current" time will be changing similarly on all nodes during execution of transactions, including during their update.
+Thus, the "current" time will be changing similarly on all nodes during execution of transactions, including during nodes update.

 * **Sufficient accuracy**.
  The specified time should be fairly accurate.
 In practice, an acceptable deviation is a few seconds (up to a minute).
-The time in Bitcoin headers is updated every 10 or more minutes and can, in principle, differ by hours from the real time, so using Bitcoin as a time oracle is not expedient.

 * **Monotony**.
  A pragmatic requirement, which simplifies use of time when implementing the business logic.

+Thus, due to the sufficient accuracy requirement the service cannot use median time-past from Bitcoin.
+Indeed, the time in Bitcoin headers is updated every 10 or more minutes and can, in principle, differ by hours from the real time.

 ## Solution